 Tip #4- Plan the execution – make lists

-- Planning the day-of execution is a critical step to reducing stress and enjoying the process.
+- Planning the day-of execution when hosting a dinner party is a critical step to reducing stress and enjoying the process.
 I try to start the shopping and preparation a couple of days ahead, making the day-of much easier and more relaxed.
 Lists are the backbone.
 The menu, the ingredients I need to buy, the tasks for the days leading up to the party.

 - With larger parties or special occasions such as Thanksgiving, I use a table with columns to plan serving dishes, timing (down to the hour) and oven space or alternatives.
 During the summer, I decide – often at the last minute based on weather – if we will serve appetizers on the back patio or inside.